 And the sea where it goes.
 (Allott, p.
 275)

 ‘Yes, it seems to be quite a distance between the person you once were – hoping to be, and the person you have become, so . . . ur . . .’.
 The research team is interested both in what makes people begin to talk and in what makes them stop.
-The stop here with Jud is to do with the difficulty experienced by a person who in the present looks back to the past, but a past which seems now to have lost the future it once had – hence the lack of an immediately articulatable future now.
+The stop here with Jud is to do with the difficulty experienced by a person who in the present looks back to the past, but a past which seems now to have lost the future it once had – hence the lack of an immediately articulable future now.
 These complicated time loops are experienced in the linguistic hesitations: it is not only the distance between the person you have become and ‘the person you were’ but also ‘the person you were – hoping to be’.
 It is important that Shared Reading is not just about simple ‘outcomes’ when so often it involves people whose own lives, if viewed from that perspective, might look like no more than failures or dead-ends - people living with depression or dementia or psychosis, for example.
 Hence the importance of unfinished but still managed articulation.

 At other times, these are instances of group-members sensing a reality in the face of which conventional language appeared powerless or floundering.
 Group members’ hesitancy or groping – ‘something … kind of … sort of … like’ – is an effort to grasp this new reality, sometimes reaching for metaphor or conceit in a process of giving to the sense of the intangible a tangibility equivalent to the creation of poetry itself.
-‘This Wordsworth poem raises an enormous sky over all we fear or we hold dear’; ‘It’s quite a quandary: you’re a prisoner who is thinking you are free to do whatever you want’; ‘Something you can’t actual explain but it is an invitation, a light inside the house, to come in by’.
+‘This Wordsworth poem raises an enormous sky over all we fear or we hold dear’; ‘It’s quite a quandary: you’re a prisoner who is thinking you are free to do whatever you want’; ‘Something you can’t actually explain but it is an invitation, a light inside the house, to come in by’.

-Speech stalls or struggles or has to reinvent itself because of the sudden experience of something more than any paraphrase or categorization can express.
+Speech stalls or struggles or has to reinvent itself because of the sudden experience of something more than any paraphrase or categorisation can express.
 Those moments are full of what the philosopher-psychologist Eugene Gendlin calls the ‘implicit’ meaning involved in the coming of words.
 ‘You want to go on.
 In an implicit way you feel what should be next, but you do not know what to say.
 The phrases that come do not precisely say it.
 Something implicit is functioning in your rejection of them.’15 The apparent inarticulacy we witness in these readers, which creatively summons a language for itself rather than finding one ready-made, brings these people, as readers, close to the heuristic processes of the writers by whom they are moved, when a word, a line, a sentence becomes an achievement.

 Literature, as one group-member put it, is not just ‘talking about’ feelings but actually ‘doing feelings’ – getting into them and re-experiencing them in another form.
 Liveness, we have found, comes out of ‘doing reading’, actively and dynamically in the moment.

-Mobility of Mind: One of the main impediments to well-being is a feeling of what one participant at interview called ‘stuckness’ – the sense of inescapable predicament, a felt inability to change, repetitive thinking.
+(b2) Mobility of Mind: One of the main impediments to well-being is a feeling of what one participant at interview called ‘stuckness’ – the sense of inescapable predicament, a felt inability to change, repetitive thinking.
 What linguistic analysis of Shared Reading reveals at a micro level are the stirrings of a lost or untaught capacity for shift of perspective, attention to changes.
-We offer here two linguistic traces for mobility: a flexible movement of mind between pronouns, and the finding of another side to ‘not’.
+We offer here two linguistic traces for mobility: a flexible movement of mind between (i) pronouns, and (ii) the finding of another side to ‘not’.

-Pronouns:
+(i) Pronouns: